 As noted earlier, the six fundamental principles listed previously are based on experimental evidence.
 Except for Newton's first law and the principle of transmissibility, they are independent principles that cannot be derived mathematically from each other or from any other elementary physical principle.
 On these principles rests most of the intricate structure of newtonian mechanics.
 For more than two centuries, engineers have solved a tremendous number of problems dealing with the conditions of rest and motion of rigid bodies, deformable bodies, and fluids by applying these fundamental principles.
 Many of the solutions obtained could be checked experimentally, thus providing a further verification of the principles from which they were derived.
-Only in the twentieth century has Newton's mechanics found to be at fault, in the study of the motion of atoms and the motion of the planets, where it must be supplemented by the theory of relativity.
+Only in the twentieth century has Newton's mechanics been found to be at fault, in the study of the motion of atoms and the motion of the planets, where it must be supplemented by the theory of relativity.
 On the human or engineering scale, however, where velocities are small compared with the speed of light, Newton's mechanics have yet to be disproved.

-1.3 Systems of Units
+1.3 SYSTEMS OF UNITS

 Associated with the four fundamental concepts just discussed are the so-called kinetic units, i.e., the units of length, time, mass, and force.
 These units cannot be chosen independently if Eq.
 (1.1) is to be satisfied.
+Three of the units may be defined arbitrarily; we refer to them as basic units.
+The fourth unit, however, must be chosen in accordance with Eq.
+(1.1) and is referred to as a derived unit.
+Kinetic units selected in this way are said to form a consistent system of units.